-- Our Notes, of which there are \$249.9 million principal amount outstanding, were payable on April 17, 2017.
-Because we did not have sufficient cash on hand and did not generate sufficient cash from operations, asset sales or the FCC spectrum auction, we did not repay the Notes at their maturity. - Certain holders of our Series B preferred stock, of which there is \$175.3 million outstanding (comprised of approximately \$90.5 million in liquidation preference and approximately \$84.8 million in accrued dividends), requested the redemption of their Series B preferred shares on October 15, 2013, which requests we did not satisfy in full.
+- Certain holders of our Series B preferred stock, of which there is approximately \$185.0 million outstanding (comprised of approximately \$90.5 million in liquidation preference and approximately \$94.5 million in accrued dividends), requested the redemption of their Series B preferred shares on October 15, 2013, which requests we did not satisfy in full.
 This gave rise to a continuing Voting Rights Triggering Event under the Certificate of Designations.
 One consequence of the existence of a Voting Rights Triggering Event is a prohibition on incurring additional indebtedness, including new indebtedness incurred to refinance outstanding indebtedness, among other things.
 Every quarter, we accrued additional dividends on the Series B preferred stock at a rate of 10 3/4% per year on the outstanding liquidation preference of the shares (or about \$9.7 million per year) and, because we do not make these dividend payments in cash, the outstanding liquidation preference of these shares increased by the dividend amount.
-A group of purported holders of the Series B preferred stock have sued in a Delaware Chancery Court, which has raised questions regarding the valid ownership of certain foreign entities of the Series B preferred stock, as described under Part I "Business -Our Continued Recapitalization and Restructuring Efforts". - Our current sources of liquidity are our cash and cash equivalents.
-During 2018, the cash provided by our operations increased our cash and cash equivalents during the period.
-Based on current estimates and assumptions, we expect to generate a sufficient amount of cash flow from operations, during 2019, to meet our ordinary course operating obligations over the next twelve month period. - We had a working capital deficit of \$386.4 million, primarily due to the classification of our Notes and Series B preferred stock as current liabilities.
+A group of purported holders of the Series B preferred stock have sued the Company in the Delaware Chancery Court, which has raised questions regarding the valid ownership of certain foreign persons of the Series B preferred stock, as described under Note 15 (Litigation) in the Notes to the financial statements contained in this Annual Report on Form 10-K and under the heading "Our Continued Recapitalization and Restructuring Efforts". - Our current sources of liquidity are our cash and cash equivalents which totaled \$20.9 million as of December 31, 2019.
+During the twelve-months ended December 31, 2019, the Company generated \$2.2 million in cash from its operations and reinvested \$3.8 million of net cash into its operations through increased capital expenditures which reduced our current cash and cash equivalents during the period.
+Although based on current estimates and assumptions, we expect to generate a sufficient amount of cash flow from operations, during 2020, to meet our ordinary course operating obligations over the next twelve month period, the outbreak of COVID-19 could negatively impact these estimates and assumptions. - We had a working capital deficit of \$379.9 million, primarily due to the classification of our Notes and Series B preferred stock as current liabilities.
+Under Delaware law, our state of incorporation, the Series B preferred stock is deemed equity.
+Excluding the Series B preferred stock of \$185.0 million, our adjusted working capital deficit totals \$194.9 million.

-In addition, our inability to repay the Notes at maturity has caused us to conclude there is a substantial doubt about our ability to continue as a going concern for purposes of the determination we are required to make in connection with our evaluation of our financial statements for 2018, as described below under "-Going Concern."
+In addition, our inability to repay the Notes at maturity and the recent outbreak of the COVID-19 coronavirus has caused us to conclude there is a substantial doubt about our ability to continue as a going concern for purposes of the determination we are required to make in connection with our evaluation of our financial statements for 2019, as described below under "-Going Concern."